solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 epochs themselves can be much faster, security is not reduced.

+#### Warping

+Warping introduces corner cases into EAH because many slots may be skipped, including the entire range of `start slot` to `stop slot`.

+When warping from before `stop slot` to after, the new bank will include the existing EAH in its hash during `freeze()`.
+If the bank's parent is from before `start slot`, then a new EAH calculation will not have been requested.
+This is safe because warping cannot be used on a live cluster; only for a new cluster or tests/debugging.
+This means _when_ the EAH was calculated is not germane.

+When warping from before `start slot` to after, an EAH calculation will be requested the next time `set_root()` is called.
+Therefore the EAH will be based on this new bank.
+This is also safe and correct.

 #### Implementation Alternatives

 ##### Perform the EAH calculation in the foreground